Holidays tend to bring friends and family together, and this is

 Seasonal Affective Disorder (S.A.D.), a form of depression that

-typically lifts when winter moves into spring.
+typically lifts when winter moves into spring and the days grow longer again.

 While all depressions have some symptoms in common, there are also